 - Note that there are plenty good introductory textbooks about the theory of classical electrodynamics.
 If you already own one, it probably is enough as additional literature for the lecture).

-Additional literature will be mentioned in the lecture and exercises.
+Further literature will be mentioned in the lecture and exercises.